hyadamhuang/linearlinearmodel/README.md

 # How to run the Jupyter Notebook example

-1. Download the Jupyter Notebook file and images (image.png and mask.png)

-2. Try the Jupyter Notebook file on Google Colab platform (with both image.png and mask.png)
+1. Try the Jupyter Notebook file on Google Colab platform

 # How to run the MATLAB example code